 A substantial portion of the compensation of our executives is linked to the Corporation's performance.
-A comparator group of Celestica's competitors, major suppliers, customers, and other major international technology companies that generally fall in the range of 50% to 200% of Celestica's revenue (such group, as selected by the Compensation Committee, the "Comparator Group") is set out in Table 11.
-The Corporation establishes target compensation with reference to the median compensation of the Comparator Group, however, neither each element of compensation nor total compensation is expected to match such median exactly.
-NEOs have the opportunity for higher compensation for performance that exceeds target performance goals, and will receive lower compensation for performance that is below target performance goals.
+The Compensation Committee establishes target compensation with reference to the median compensation of a comparator group of Celestica's competitors, major suppliers, customers, and other major international technology companies that generally fall in the range of 50% to 200% of Celestica's revenue (such group, the "Comparator Group").
+However, neither each element of compensation nor total compensation is expected to match the median of such Comparator Group exactly.
+NEOs have the opportunity for higher compensation for performance that is below target performance goals, and will receive lower compensation for performance that is below target performance goals.

-The compensation package is designed to:
+The 2017 compensation package was designed to:

-- ensure executives are compensated fairly and in a way that does not result in the Corporation incurring undue risk or encouraging executives to take inappropriate risks; - provide competitive fixed compensation (i.e., base salary and benefits), as well as a substantial amount of at-risk pay through the annual and equity-based incentive plans; - reward executives, through both annual incentives and equity-based incentives, for achieving operational and financial results that meet or exceed the Corporation's business plan and that are superior to those of direct competitors in the electronics manufacturing services ("EMS") industry; - align the interests of executives and shareholders through equity-based compensation; - recognize that the executives work as a team to achieve corporate results; and - ensure direct accountability for the annual operating results and the long-term financial performance of the Corporation.
+- · ensure executives are compensated fairly and in a way that does not result in the Corporation incurring undue risk or encouraging executives to take inappropriate risks; - provide competitive fixed compensation (i.e., base salary and benefits), as well as a substantial amount of at-risk pay through our annual and equity-based incentive plans; - reward executives, through both annual incentives and equity-based incentives, for achieving operational and financial results that meet or exceed the Corporation's business plan and that are superior to those of direct competitors in the electronics manufacturing services ("EMS") industry; - align the interests of executives and shareholders through equity-based compensation; - recognize tenure and utilize a multi-year approach for setting and transitioning target compensation for executives who are new in their role; - · recognize differing roles and responsibilities, and that the executives work as a team to achieve corporate results; and - ensure direct accountability for the annual operating results and the long-term financial performance of the Corporation.